What to ask when viewing a house?

 10. How energy-efficient is the property?

 Energy efficiency is increasingly important in today’s housing market, affecting both the environmental impact of a property and the cost of living there.
 An energy-efficient home, characterised by features such as modern insulation, double-glazed windows, and efficient heating systems, can significantly reduce utility bills.
 Additionally, renewable energy sources like solar panels contribute to lower energy costs and are an attractive feature for both current living and future resale.
 Energy Performance Certificates (EPCs) provide a rating that summarises the property’s energy efficiency, offering a straightforward way to compare potential homes.
+Understanding energy efficiency of a property is crucial for making an informed decision.
+For a comprehensive guide, refer to our detailed house viewing checklist to ensure you cover all the essential aspects during your visit.

 Wondering, "how much is my house worth?"
 Discover your home's value today!